-There are four options to choose from.
+There are three options to choose from:

-- 1) Manual Station, this is where you can manually activate a single station.
-The water times are in Hours: Minutes: seconds.
+- 1) Manual Station: this is where you can manually activate a single station.
+The water times are in Hours: Minutes: Seconds.
 There is also an option for a delay before the station activates.
-The station delay time is in Hours: Minutes: Seconds. - 2) Manual Program, this is where you can manually start a program.
+The station delay time is in Hours: Minutes: Seconds. - 2) Manual Program: this is where you can manually start a program.
 There is also an option for a delay before the program starts.
-The program delay time is in Hours: Minutes: Seconds. - 3) ALL Stations OFF, this is used to turn off all active station on the controller. - 4) GLOBAL OFF, this is used to turn off all active stations on the site.
-NOTE: There must be means of communication between Controllers for this feature to shut off stations on another Controller.
+The program delay time is in Hours: Minutes: Seconds. - 3) ALL Stations OFF: this is used to turn off all active station on the Satellite.